 If you generally want to feel better this year, it makes sense to consider your physical, mental, and emotional well-being simultaneously, since they are interconnected.

-Here are some tips on becoming your best self in 2018:
+Here are some tips on becoming your best self in the new year:

 Don’t put too much pressure on yourself for instant success in any new endeavor, whether this means joining a new book club or starting an exercise routine.
 Fitness centers are notoriously packed in January and then empty by February, in part because of frustration when immediate results don’t materialize.